 Given the current situation with the pandemic and virtual schooling, many child therapists are overwhelmed by the need for care.
 This is why we encourage you to seek care before a situation becomes acute.
 If our therapists are booked when you contact us, we encourage you to add your name to the waitlist.
-We do contact potential patients as soon as therapists have availability based on the date you are added to the list.
+We do contact potential patients as soon as therapists are available based on the date you are added to the list.

-In the meantime, we encourage you to sign up for our newsletter to be notified of upcoming parenting programs, and to view the events section of our newsletter to access recorded webinars geared to parents.
-We can provide you with referrals to other child therapists in the area, but unfortunately the pandemic has heightened the demand for care across the board and many of our colleagues have waiting lists as well.
+In the meantime, we encourage you to sign up for our newsletter to be notified of upcoming parenting programs and to view the events section of our newsletter to access recorded webinars geared to parents.
+We can provide you with referrals to other child therapists in the area, but unfortunately, the pandemic has heightened the demand for care across the board and many of our colleagues have waiting lists as well.
 If you or your child is in crisis, please call 911 or go to the nearest emergency room.